-Students may be isolated immediately, until 16.00, if an incident affects the health and safety of other school members.
+Students may be isolated immediately, until 16.00, if an incident affects the health and safety of other school members or at the discretion of the Year Team if an incident is serious.

 Space is limited - maximum 20 students at any one time.